Chiesa di San Camillo

 Village of Torricella

-That these same were not sufficient for carrying out the Divine Service for such an extensive population.
-But the zeal of the excellent co-citizen D. Vincenzo Priest Piccone son of Sig.
-Camillo met the needs.
+That these same were not sufficient for carrying out the Divine Service for such an extensive population, but the zeal of the excellent co-citizen priest D. Vincenzo Piccone son of Sig.r Camillo met the needs.
 In fact he beseeched his parents with the pious idea of erecting a Church entirely at the expense of his own family, he drew up the grandiose designs, lay down the foundations, meticulously directed the entire works, and in less than five years made a gift to the Village of a sumptuous Temple, carried out within all the rules of architecture and with distinguished elegance.

-That he Sig.
-Piccone took himself expressly to Naples to purchase the beautiful sacred furnishings, and all that makes up the wealth of embellishments of a new Church, that is three statues- The Blessed Virgin, S. Antonio Abate, S.Camillo de Lellis, seven paintings- The Evangelists, The Theological Virtues, six Chasubles[1], and a Three-Branch Candlestick, two Chalices[2], a rich crystal Chandelier, three pairs of candlesticks and flowers, a cast iron balustrade, a bronze bell ……, and then thuribles[3], ostensory[4], lamp, fine linens of very fine fabric, corners[5].
+That he Sig.r Piccone took himself expressly to Naples to purchase the beautiful sacred furnishings, and all that makes up the wealth of embellishments of the new Church, that is three statues- The Blessed Virgin, S. Antonio Abate, S.Camillo de Lellis, seven paintings- The Evangelists, The Theological Virtues, six chasubles[2], and a three-branch candlestick, two chalices[3], a rich crystal chandelier, three pairs of candlesticks and flowers, a cast iron balustrade, a bronze bell ……, and then incense burners, monstrance[4], lamp, fine linens of very fine fabric, cinctures[5].

-That the prelate[8] Sig.
-D. Vincenzo already always having been of irreproachable conduct having the triple relationship with the public, moral and religious, and now he has brought a truly, immense advantage to this Village, such that it will always be alive in our memories.
+That the above mentioned Sig.r D. Vincenzo always having been of irreproachable conduct within the triple political, moral and religious rapport, and now he has brought a true, immense advantage to this Village, such that it will always be alive in our memories.

-And in truth we the undersigned leave this present {document} about it, together with our respective seals.
+And in truth we the undersigned leave this present {document}, together with our respective seals.

 For the Mayor